Faster terminal startup with tmux

 start.
 Independent of terminal emulator use (I've tried multiple), it

-is a little frustrating to type Cmd+N
+is a little frustrating to type Cmd+N and wait a second, or click on

 the icon in the dock and wait a second.
 Both of those actions frequent